PyxelM/alucinara/content/private/crystalline tales/ct2.md

 Soldiers will typically hold both hands out, facing upward, to direct the magic to the daggers, flicking their hand forward to signal the darts to fire.
 Soldiers undergo training to increase their Alucinarium Reserve, and to resist the effects of Phantasmarrhoea.
 ## Silklets
-Silklets are a type of insect native to the 2nd realm, more specifically to places such as the Morellic area.
+Silklets are a type of insect native to the [2nd Realm](locations/2nd-realm.md), more specifically to places such as the Morellic area.
 IN their larval stage, they take the form of relatively large grubs, wriggling and being fed by farmers in specialised shelters made out of clay under tree branches.

 Before they become adults, they continually grow a fleece of silk, which is shaved by farmers and sold to weavers.
 Once they do become adults, a portion of them are set aside to mate by the farmers if they had an especially fruitful coat as a larva.
 The majority, however, are killed and fed to Wormpigs once they reach adulthood and no longer produce silk.

 They appear as large dragonflies as adults, and appear as large featureless grubs as larvae.
 ## Wormpigs
-Wormpigs are a species native to the 2nd realm, more specifically to places such as the Öpfádṛh area, related to the wormwolves of the -3rd.
+Wormpigs are a species native to the [2nd Realm](locations/2nd-realm.md), more specifically to places such as the Öpfádṛh area, related to the wormwolves of the -3rd.
 Unlike their vicious carnivorous cousins, wormpigs are rather very docile and mostly herbivorous, and were eventually domesticated by the minikin for their meat as a livestock animal.

 It is a common sight to see a wormpig farm at the foot of a Minikin's tree, with the wormpigs grazing and being fed with food such as leaves and bark dropped by farmers from the branches.